South Florida’s Red-Hot Housing Market Icing Out Potential Buyers Who Can't Compete With Investors

 “A house might be on and off the market within three or four days, sometimes two days.
 So before I can even get the paperwork signed, I’m told that the house is off the market,” said Shepard.

 According to Realtor.com, Miami-Dade County’s total home sales surged 142% from this time last year.
-In addition to homes being sold in record time, realtor Brittney Woods says many properties are also being sold well above the listing price.READ MORE: Fort Lauderdale Commissioners Vote 4-1 In Favor Starting Negotiations With Boring Company To Build Tunnels
+In addition to homes being sold in record time, realtor Brittney Woods says many properties are also being sold well above the listing price.READ MORE: Hialeah Middle School Teacher Brittiny Lopez-Murray Bonds Out Of Jail In Sex Case With Teen Student

 “You probably won’t even put a contract in at the asking price because people are actually bidding now.
-So let’s say we have a two-bedroom condo that’s listed at 100, but the highest offer that they got was 150, they’ll likely go with that 150 offer,” said realtor Brittney Woods.
+So let’s say we have a two-bedroom condo that’s listed at $100-thousand, but the highest offer that they got was $150-thousand, they’ll likely go with that $150-thousand offer,” said realtor Brittney Woods.

 Woods says many of those offers are cash offers being made by investors, giving the buyers the leverage to ask whatever price they want.
 And she adds North Dade and South Broward are among the ZIP codes where, for example, homes that used to sell for under $200,000 have seen their prices jump by $50,000 to $100,000 in the past year.